ColtanF/MealPlanner/README.md

 ## Current Functionality

 Currently, the MealPlanner web app will allow a user to view the Home and About screens (not much going on there yet), browse existing meals, and add their own custom meals.
-Currently, meals are just stored in a map in the app.py file.
+Meal information is now stored in a MySQL DB.

 ## Planned Functionality

-From a data storage standpoint, the largest change I plan on making is storing the meal data (and eventually user data) in a MySQL database.

-There are also menu items that are currently not in use.
+There are several menu items that are currently not in use.
 In the Tools menu, the Generate and Goals items currently do nothing, as do the Register/Login links.

 The Generate menu item will allow the user to input some parameters for the type of meal they want to eat, and the app will return a random meal meeting the user's requirements.
 This will be useful when a user knows they want to eat something with a certain amount of calories, or protein, or carbs, but can't decide exactly what they want to eat.
 Eventually, this will be expanded to generate an entire day's worth of meals.